TBI and Autism: Is There a Link? (Understanding Similarities and Treatment)

 Is there a link between TBI and autism?
 Can a brain injury cause autism?

-Today you will learn more about the similarities and differences between autism and brain injury and how treatments for autism can help TBI patients increase their social functioning.
+This article discusses the similarities and differences between TBI and Autism and how treatments for autism can help TBI patients increase their social functioning.

 What is Autism?